prominic/dominohelp/README.md

 Several key people have contributed to the content and are working hard to further the reach of this site inside the community.
 I greatly appreciate all of the help and advice provided by:

-Jerry Horani, CTO of https://www.vccusa.com and https://www.cmssite.net Jesse Gallagher, CTO of https://www.iknowsomeguys.com
+Jerry Horani, CTO of https://www.vccusa.com and https://www.cmssite.net

+Jesse Gallagher, CTO of https://www.iknowsomeguys.com

 Key members of the https://Prominic.NET team including:

 Doug Robinson

 Triston Dixon

 Jon Schultz

-Thank you all!
+Your help is greatly appreciated - thank you all!

 Justin Hill